Welcome to the Wildlife of Montrose Basin

 Montrose, on the North East coast of Scotland, is notable for its tidal basin.
 There is a variety of different zones on the Montrose Basin Local Nature Reserve ranging from the mud, fresh water, sea water, brackish water, saltmarsh, reedbed, unimproved grassland and arable land.
 The Reserve is particularly noted for the birds that breed, feed and roost there, but it is also notable for its plant life (both in and out of the water).
 Being a Local Nature Reserve, it is also important for the leisure activities it supports that co-exist with the wildlife - birdwatching, sailing, fishing, wildfowling and bait digging.

-With first class facilities in the Visitor Centre and year-round interest, the Basin is worth a visit any time of the year.
+With first class facilities in the Scottish Wildlife Trust's Visitor Centre and year-round wildlife interest, the Basin is worth a visit at any time.